Skip to Content

 Coesite and Stishovite

-These quartz varieties are extremely rare as can be found in meteorite craters only and usually became a subject of scientific research and eventually goes to a museum or private collections.
+These quartz varieties are extremely rare as they can be found in meteorite craters only and usually become a subject of scientific research and eventually go to a museum or private collection.

 FAQ about Quartz Varieties